 A checkbox can appear in two different sizes.
 In cozy mode, it is bigger than it is in compact mode.
 This makes the checkbox easier to select on touch devices.
 For more information on cozy and compact modes, see the article on content density.

 In both sizes, the touch/click area around the checkbox is bigger than the checkbox itself, making the checkbox easier to select.
-Touching/clicking inside this area toggles the checkbox.
+Clicking or tapping inside this area toggles the checkbox.

-Note: Because the touch/click area does not include the label on the left, clicking this label will not toggle the checkbox.
+Note: Because the touch/click area does not include the label on the left, clicking or tapping on the label will not toggle the checkbox.

 The checkbox control consists of a box and a text that describes the purpose of the checkbox.